equinor/template-fastapi-react/docs/getting-started/inital-setup.md

 6) Click on + and select Python and enter the following settings
    1) Script path: api/src/app.py
    2) parameters: run
-   3) python interpreter: the newly created remove docker compose interpreter (step 4)
+   3) python interpreter: the newly created docker compose interpreter (step 4)
    4) working directiory. api/src

 Now, you can set breakpoints anywhere in the python code.
 Start the debugger with Shift + F9 or clicking on the debugger icon in the top right corner in PyCharm.